 The indicative course fees shown apply to international students studying on-campus in Australia for the relevant year only.
 All fees are subject to annual review and may be adjusted.

 *In accordance with ESOS Act

-As a Registered Training Organisation, Byron Yoga Centre is required to implement a process or strategy that will ensure that fees collected in advance from students are suitably protected.
+As a RTO, Byron Yoga Centre is required to implement a process or strategy that will ensure that fees collected in advance from students are suitably protected.

-In the event that a student does not receive a visa, an administration fee of AUD$250 will be retained by Byron Yoga Centre and all other monies paid by the student will be refunded.
+*In the event that a student receives a student visa refusal notice prior to course commencement, an administration fee of AUD$250 will be retained by Byron Yoga Centre and all other monies paid by the student will be refunded.